Carbamoyl Phosphate Synthetase Deficiency Workup

 Electroencephalography reveals nonspecific diffuse encephalopathy.

-Molecular genetic diagnosis may be available.[5]
+Molecular genetic diagnosis is available.
+[7]

 Procedures